 I love the way a meal can prompt happy memories and related emotions to flood your mind.
 It’s the reason I immediately reach for Maltesers the second I set foot on British soil; with one mouthful of the favorite childhood sweet, I am transported back to childhood visits to England with my parents and brother.
 I am reminded of countless transatlantic flights, of arriving at London or Manchester airports after a long journey, and of being greeted by my loving grandparents and immediately plied with my favorite sweets.
 It’s a feeling I can recapture even without the benefit of international travel, simply by treating myself to some UK-version Maltesers from the international section at Meijer or the candy section at World Market (warning: as noted in my recent sweet treats blog post, DO NOT try the US version and assume there will be anything special about them.
 The US version of my beloved Maltesers are an entirely different and inferior product).

-I delight in asking my beloved husband and daughter, “Remember sitting outside at a table alongside the turquoise blue ocean in Turks and Caicos, and the servers bringing us a basket of warm, freshly baked pastries and fresh-cut island fruits before we even placed our breakfast order?” or “Remember being on the cruise and eating delicious meals as we looked out over the ocean and felt the waves rock us gently?”
+I delight in asking my beloved husband and daughter, “Remember sitting outside at a table alongside the turquoise blue ocean in Turks and Caicos, and the servers bringing us a basket of warm, freshly baked pastries and fresh-cut island fruits before we even placed our breakfast order?” or “Remember being on the cruise to Mexico and eating delicious meals as we looked out over the ocean and felt the waves rock us gently?”

 Actually, it’s clear there’s a fourth element that is intertwined for me along with food, travel and memories: Family.
 Certainly who I was with in each of the examples I’ve given is as important as where we were, what we were eating and how fondly I remember it all.
 In fact, perhaps family is the most important element of them all.